nathanlarsen1/WipingDriveDiskpartWindows/README.md

 <h2>Dispart Succeeded</h2>

-You will know that the wipe succeeded when you see output that reads `Diskpart succeeded in cleaning the disk`.</br></br>
+Once the process is finished, you'll see a message indicating that Diskpart succeeded in cleaning the disk.</br></br>

 <p align="center">
 <img src="https://i.imgur.com/SpBLgP4.png" height="80%" width="80%" alt="Update the file with the revised list of IP addresses"/>